AJnsm/Stator/docs/documentation.md

 sh runTests.py
 pytest -rP integration_tests.py
 ```
-verifies that the inferred interactions are approximately correct.
+verifies that the inferred interactions are (approximately) correct.
 This done once using the full pipeline---PC algorithm, MCMC optimisation, and MFI estimation---and once using the true underlying conditional dependency graph---the nearest-neighbour strucure.

 **Results:**
 - Using the MCMC graph, the 67% of the estimable 1-point interactions were significant at alpha=0.1 (in theory all should be significant), and the 2-point interactions identified the nearest-neighbour structure with an F1-score of  0.53, vs. 0.37 for randomly shuffled 2-point interactions.
-- Using the known nearest-neighbour structure as the causal graph, the 100% of the estimable 1-point interactions were significant at alpha=0.1, and the 2-point interactions identified the nearest-neighbour structure with an F1-score of 0.92, vs. 0.54 for randomly shuffled 2-point interactions.
+- Using the known nearest-neighbour structure as the causal graph, 100% of the estimable 1-point interactions were significant at alpha=0.1, and the 2-point interactions identified the nearest-neighbour structure with an F1-score of 0.92, vs. 0.54 for randomly shuffled 2-point interactions.